cloudmesh-community/book/chapters/cloud/virtualization.md

 for managing virtualization solutions such as provided by KVM and Xen.
 It provides a common management API for them, allowing uniform, cross-hypervisor interfaces for higher-level management tools. `Libvirt` provides a toolkit to manage virtualization hosts and supports a wide set of languages, such as C, Python, Perl, and Java.
 Drivers are the basic building block for libvirt functionality to support the capability to handle specific hypervisor driver calls.
 Drivers are discovered and registered during connection processing as part of the `virInitializeAPI`.
 Each driver has a registration API which loads up the driver specific function references for the libvirt APIs to call.
 The following is a simplistic view of the hypervisor driver mechanism.
 Furthermore, it provides APIs for management of virtual networks and storage on the VM Host Server.
 The configuration of each VM Guest is stored in an XML file [@libvirt].
 The official website for `libvirt` is located at

 * <https://libvirt.org/>

-#### QEMU :new:
+#### QEMU

 QEMU is a virtualization technology emulator that allows you to run operating systems and Linux distributions on your current system without installing them or burn their ISO files.
 When used as a machine emulator, QEMU can run OSes and programs made for one machine (e.g. an ARM board) on a different machine (e.g. your own PC).
 By using dynamic translation, it achieves very good performance.
 QEMU provides two generic functions.
 One of them is open source machine emulator and the other is a virtualizer.

 * *Machine emulation:* using it as a machine emulator it runs the OSes and programs designed for one machine on a different machine of